admin-iqdata/tmp/README.md

 ## iqdata-android-sdk

 An Android SDK for iqdata.
-This library helps you send analytics/usage/whatever data from your Android app to [insert where].
+This library helps you send analytics/usage/whatever data from your Android app to [insert what the app do].

 ### Table of Contents
 - [Requirements](#requirements)